terminalpilot/blog.github.io/_posts/2020-01-15-picklerick_writeup.md

 helps me really learn and own the solutions, and helps other people learn the CTF\'s.\
 \
-If you are reading through this and have any comments/ suggestions on how I can improve this writeup or write-ups in the future; Please reach out to me on discord username: terminalpilot or jon.magee@protonmail.com.
-My goals with writeups are to help others come to the solution, explain my process, and explain my struggles.
+**If you are reading this and have any comments/ suggestions on how I can improve this writeup or write-ups in the future; Please reach out to me on discord username: terminalpilot or jon.magee@protonmail.com.
+My goal with writeups is to help others understand the solution, explain my process, explain my struggles, and ultimately learn with you and 'own' the information.